-For example, Aerial Yoga School offers a 15-day membership trial for a six-month membership period that lasts from January until June.
+For example, Pilates Anytime offers a 15-day membership trial for a monthly or annual membership period.

-Offering a 60-day trial period wouldn’t make much sense for Aerial Yoga School since that would be more than two whole pay periods if you were to be on a monthly membership plan.
+Offering a 60-day trial period wouldn’t make much sense for Pilates Anytime since that would be more than two whole pay periods if you were to be on a monthly membership plan.

 Likewise, offering a free trial for only a handful of days wouldn’t give prospective customers the time to achieve their first quick-win, either.

 It all depends on context.
 Judge your accordingly, and don’t be afraid to test things out to find your optimal length.